(1) The Association shall be called "Atlantische Akademie Rheinland-Pfalz e.V." (Registered Association Atlantic Academy Rhineland-Palatinate).

 h) appointment and convening of an Advisory Board (if applicable).

-(6) The President of the Board shall chair the General Meeting.
+(7) The Chairperson shall chair the General Meeting.
 He/she may appoint another member of the Board to deputize for him/her.

 (1) The Board of the Atlantic Academy may appoint an Advisory Board to assist in the carrying out of its duties.